LuninaPolina/SecondaryStructureAnalyzer/SecondaryStructurePrediction/README.md

   * 801 RNA sequences having length from 1 up to 100 from RNAstrand database
   * Dynamic train:test split (10%:90%, ...
 90%:10%)
-  * Input and reference images can be downloaded via ;onks presented in data/datalinks.txt file

 Neural Network: